Date

 For example, if you calculated your average monthly expenses to be $5,000, that’s your monthly salary.
 On those months when your income is over $5,000, transfer extra funds into your savings buffer account.
 During leaner months, when you make less than $5,000, you can draw from your savings buffer to increase your ‘salary’ to $5,000.

+If gig work makes up most or all of your income you have to be discipline with your spending habits.
 To avoid feeling like you’re always falling behind, stick to your budget and avoid turning to debt.
 When work opportunities are abundant and your income is higher, consider putting more towards your debt repayment if you can.
 Freeing yourself from costly credit card debt or vehicle loans will eventually allow you to focus on short and long-term savings goals instead.
-If debt payments are making it harder to make ends meet, use our debt options calculator to compare debt solutions or speak to a Licensed Insolvency Trustee
+If debt payments are making it harder to make ends meet, use our debt options calculator to compare debt solutions or speak to a Licensed Insolvency Trustee.

 Along with the perks of gig work, like flexible schedules and high earning potential, are also some drawbacks.
 While freelancing or contract working, you will miss out on benefit plans and paid vacation leave provided by most companies to their full-time salary workers.
 It is wise to establish how much your annual health care needs will be and how much to save for when you want to go away for a week.
 You must incorporate how much these expenses will cost on an annual basis into your budget and continuously set aside a portion of your savings specifically for these items.